kafkalainen/roger-skyline-1/README.md

 - openssl pkcs12 -inkey key.pem -in certificate.pem -export -out certificate.p12
 - openssl pkcs12 -in certificate.p12 -noout -info

-[ ] You have to set a web "application" from those choices.
+[x] You have to set a web "application" from those choices.
-- I will set our game's prequel to the server.
+- I have set our outdoor escaperoom's game to the server.

 ##Deployment part
-[ ] Propose a functional solution for deployment automation.
+[x] Propose a functional solution for deployment automation.
 - I've created scripts that automate server deployment from installation onwards.
+- Set username kafkan223, and set 192.168.42.2 as a static ip.
 - First you will use ./transfer_files.sh, which will move necessary files to the server using your public key.
 - Second you will start up the server, and bash the ./move_files and type in the install_scripts command.
 - Reboot the computer.
-- Start up Node.js server.
+- Go to the page by using your browser 192.168.56.2
+- For deployment automation, I would use Github action hook, which would run deploy_hiddengames.sh on the server. cronjob for automation:
+*/1 * * * * cd /home/kafkan223/hiddengames_project && git fetch --all && git checkout --force "origin/master" && /etc/usr/
 ##VPS providers
 - VPS (Virtual Private Server)
 - VPS also has a firewall to add an extra layer of protection to your server.